 We’ve used our experience and expertise in workplace design to create guidelines for setting up a successful working-from-home environment.

-“This is not how I envisioned the distributed work revolution taking hold,” wrote Automattic Chief Executive Matt Mullenweg nearly a month ago.
+“This is not how I envisioned the distributed work revolution taking hold,” wrote Automattic Chief Executive Matt Mullenweg at the very start of the COVID-19 pandemic.
 Industry specialists have long been predicting the rise of flexible working, but no one expected such an abrupt pandemic-driven shift.

-Access to the right types of tech for your job is an integral part of anyone’s ability to work remotely.
+Access to the right types of tech for your job is an integral part of anyone’s ability to communicate effectively, whether you’re in the office or working remotely.
 More likely than not, you’ll need a laptop and charger, access to your company’s Virtual Private Network, communication software like Microsoft Teams or Slack, and a reliable broadband connection.
 It’s a good idea to invest in a pair of headphones with a decent microphone if your role involves frequent video meetings and/or calls.

 Desktop monitors, wireless keyboards and computer mice, ergonomic wrist rests and company-issued smartphones may not be necessities, but they will help improve performance, productivity and wellbeing.
-Many businesses provide these devices and accessories to employees upon request, so be sure to reach out to your manager if you don’t feel properly equipped.
+Many businesses provide these devices and accessories to employees upon request, so be sure to reach out to your manager if you don’t feel properly equipped to work from home.

 Connectivity is one of the pillars of effective office design, so it’s not surprising that it’s an important part of remote working as well.
 In fact, communication becomes even more important as teams move outside of their normal work environments and lose physical proximity.

 Video and audio call software will allow teams to stay connected, meeting to discuss projects as frequently as they would in their office.
 You’ll need platforms with reliable call quality, as well as a shared space for progress reports and updates.
-Consider the following if you’re looking for a solution: Zoom, Slack, Microsoft Teams, Basecamp, Monday and Matrix.
+Consider the following if you’re looking for a solution to one of the most impactful limitations of lockdown: Zoom, Slack, Microsoft Teams, Basecamp, Monday and Matrix.

 Don’t stop social events just because no one is in the same building – continue to have happy hour or Friday drinks with the team over Skype or any of the above calling methods.
-It will feel odd at first, but it’s important to maintain social connectivity and team morale during the current period of uncertainty and isolation.
+It will feel odd at first, but it’s important to maintain social connectivity and team morale to combat feelings of isolation.

 We design entire buildings around the ability to promote creativity: it’s a key skillset that drives innovation, employment and business success.
 Environmental variety, biophilic design and organic interactions are some of the largest drivers of creativity in the workplace.

-It’s possible to set up a workspace that supports creativity at home, even during self-isolation.
+It’s possible to set up a workspace that supports creativity at home.
 If you’re able to, work near a window.
 The variation in natural light has proven health benefits, and being able to see outside will boost creative thinking.
 Open spaces have been linked to higher creativity levels, and maintaining a sightline to the outdoors will help create the feeling of expanse and generate the associated creativity benefits.

 Regularly take short breaks to get up and walk around.
-Physical activity is linked to all sorts of benefits including stress reduction (something we could all use right now) and creative thinking.
+Physical activity is linked to all sorts of benefits including stress reduction and creative thinking.

 If you have houseplants, incorporate them in your makeshift home office by positioning them in or near your workspace.
 Simply being able to see living plants has been linked with added creativity and is one of the many benefits of introducing sustainably-minded elements into your working environment.

-Social interactions with co-workers like post-work Skype drinks or Zoom coffee breaks will also boost creativity by generating opportunities for interaction that don’t otherwise exist during social distancing.
+Social interactions with co-workers like post-work Skype drinks or Zoom coffee breaks will also boost creativity by generating opportunities for interaction that don’t otherwise exist when working from home.

 Your wellbeing, at work and at home, is influenced by a lot more than the environment you’re in.
 But measurable factors such as light levels, noise levels, humidity, dust levels, occupancy, and levels of CO2 and VOC are great indicators of how your environment can impact you.